 "Personal information" is information or an opinion about a person that identifies the person or from which the person's identity can be reasonably ascertained.

-EML ("we", "us" and "our") is bound by the Privacy Act 1988 (Cth) (Privacy Act), including the 13 APPs which protect personal information.
+EML (also referred to as "we", "us" and "our" in this document) is bound by the Privacy Act 1988 (Cth) (Privacy Act), including the 13 APPs which protect personal information.
 EML and its subsidiaries respect your right to privacy and value the trust you place in us to handle your personal and sensitive information.
 Maintaining the privacy of all personal and sensitive information entrusted to us is paramount.

 Where it is lawful and practicable to do so, EML will give you the option of not identifying yourself or using a pseudonym when entering into transactions with us.